Cysharp/MagicOnion/README.md

 ## About MagicOnion
 MagicOnion is a RPC framework for .NET platform that provides bi-directional real-time communications such as [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) and [Socket.io](https://socket.io/) and RPC mechanisms such as WCF and web-based APIs.

 This framework is based on [gRPC](https://grpc.io/), which is a fast and compact binary network transport for HTTP/2.
-However, unlike plain gRPC, it treats C# interfaces as a protocol schema, enabling seamless code sharing between C# projects without the `.proto` (Protocol Buffers IDL).
+However, unlike plain gRPC, it treats C# interfaces as a protocol schema, enabling seamless code sharing between C# projects without `.proto` (Protocol Buffers IDL).

 ![image](https://user-images.githubusercontent.com/46207/50965239-c4fdb000-1514-11e9-8365-304c776ffd77.png)